Daniel Suluka-Fifita: 2023

 He played a total of ten games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

 2024

 On 4 March 2024, Suluka-Fifita signed a two-year deal to join Canterbury-Bankstown Bulldogs.

 2025

 On 19 August, Canterbury announced that Suluka-Fifita had re-signed with the club for a further year.

 He played eleven matches for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+On 26 May 2026, Canterbury announced that Suluka-Fifita had been released from his contract and signed a two and a half year deal with St Helens in the Super League.
+He made his club debut for St Helens in round 14 against Warrington.